robottini/grbl-servo/README.md

 Lead Developer [2009 - 2011]: Simen Svale Skogsrud (Norway). aka The Originator/Creator/Pioneer/Father of Grbl.

-The links for GRBL vanilla is: http://github.com/grbl/grbl
+The link for GRBL vanilla is: http://github.com/grbl/grbl